redhat-performance/jetlag/README.md

 ## Cluster Deployment Usage

-There are three main files to configure and one is generated but might have to be edited for specific desired scenario/hardware usage:
+There are three main files to configure.
+The inventory file is generated but might have to be edited for specific scenario/hardware usage:

 * `ansible/vars/all.yml` - An ansible vars file (Sample provided `ansible/vars/all.sample.yml`)
 * `pull_secret.txt` - Your OCP pull secret, download from [console.redhat.com](https://console.redhat.com/)